0xSero/partisia-docs/docs/operator-8-registration.md

 - Amount (The amount of MPC Tokens you are staking)

-## Content of the Register Transaction
+## How to fill out the form for the Register Transaction

+You need the same 3 private keys you have put in the `config.json`.
+You use the private key of your account to log into your wallet and the Explorer.
+The form generates the public versions of the network and finalization key when you put in the private version.
+The registration ensures that your account and tokens are associated with your node.
+Also, it creates a profile with public information about your node.
+For this reason it is important to put trustworthy information in this form.

 - Name (Legal name)
 - Website (Company or personal webpage)
 - Address (Company or personal address)
-- PublicKey (PublicKey of your Network keyset) - - the form generates the public key when you sign with the Netwok private key.
-- BLS PublicKey (BLS12-381 PublicKey of your BLS keyset) - the form generates the BLS public key when you sign with the BLS private key.
+- Put in network private key
+- Put in finalization private key (The BLS key)
 - EntityJurisdiction (Your country of residence - ISO 3166-1: 3-digit code referring to a country)
 - ServerJurisdiction (Location of the server where you operate the node - ISO 3166-1: 3-digit code referring to a country)